 To continue to maintain and even redefine the horticultural excellence for which the Garden is known, we have designed a new, expanded plant production facility on the south end of our campus.
 The upated facility, along with an innovative display garden, will also ensure the Garden's ability to support advanced plant conservation research and expand its highly successful plant-based education programs.

-The Kris Jarantoski Campus features a serpentine landscape design by Peter Wirtz that unites the entire south campus, including the plant production facilities and the Daniel F. and Ada L. Rice Plant Conservation Science Center, with Evening Island and the Dixon Prairie.
+The Kris Jarantoski Campus features a serpentine landscape design by Wirtz International that unites the entire south campus, including the plant production facilities and the Daniel F. and Ada L. Rice Plant Conservation Science Center, with Evening Island and the Dixon Prairie.
 When complete, the Jarantoski Campus will transform the south end of the Garden, little known by the public, into a major destination.

 New energy-efficient greenhouses will increase the growing space from its 18,000 square feet to more than 55,000 square feet.
 The structures will have 26 climate-controlled zones compared the 11 currently in place, and the new outdoor nursery space will be 150,000 square feet.